SAP-archive/teched2020-IIS361/exercises/ex5/README.md

 In this exercise, you will define the information that will be displayed in the header of the object page: the ID of the sales order item and an icon.
-You will also change the title of the object page (type name) and set title of the table of the List Report page (type name plural).
+You will also change the title of the object page (type name) and set title of the table of the Analytical List page (type name plural).
 For this, you will use the guide **Configure object page header**.

 ![](media/image1.png)